robatwilliams/unit-testing-AtoZ/README.md

 An additional assertion that's added to the test framework's default offering.

-Allows writing clearer and less repetitive asserting within tests.
+Allows clearer and less repetitive asserting within tests.
 May be self-written, or from an extension library such as [jest-extended](https://github.com/jest-community/jest-extended).

 ➡ See: [code completion](#code-completion)